Passenger transport driver responsibilities

 - Driver details.

-- Driver's details (driver's licence extension and driver's licence status).
+- Driver's details (name and PTD authorisation number or driver's licence extension and driver's licence status).

 - Fatigue management program.